dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

 print(data.website.homepage);
 {% endhighlight %}

-Fortunately, the ability to write code using this “dot notation” is built into Dart, through its support of classes and interfaces.
-The solution, then, is to combine the flexibility of a Map with the structure of an interface.
+Fortunately, the ability to write code using this “dot notation” is built into Dart, through its support of classes.
+The solution, then, is to combine the flexibility of a Map with the structure of a class.

 <h3 id="jsonobject">Introducing JsonObject</h3>

-This flexibility of JSON and Maps combined with the structure of an interface is made possible with JsonObject, which is a third-party open source library.
+This flexibility of JSON and Maps combined with the structure of classes is made possible with JsonObject, which is a third-party open source library.
 JsonObject uses JSON.parse() to extract the JSON data into a map, and then it uses the noSuchMethod feature of Dart classes to provide a way to access values in the parsed map by using dot notation.

 To learn more about JsonObject and download its code, go to the [project on GitHub](https://github.com/chrisbu/dartwatch-JsonObject).